Skip to main content

 • Line 33099 for you, your spouse or common-law partner, and children under 18

-• Line 33199 for any other dependents, such as family members or children over 18
+• Line 33199 for any other dependants, such as family members or children over 18

 2. Donations

 Giving back to registered charities can boost your tax savings as well as your mood.
-When you combine the federal and BC Charitable Tax Credits, you can claim 20% back on the first $200 you donate and 43.7% on any amounts over that.
+You can claim part or all of the eligible amount of your gifts, up to the limit of 75% of your net income for the year.
 You can also carry amounts forward for up to 5 years to use in a higher income year.

 Who’s eligible: Anyone who’s donated to a registered charity or other eligible organization.

-How to claim: Enter the amount on Line 34900 of your return.
+How to claim: Complete a Schedule 9 and enter the amount on Line 34900 of your tax return.

 With endless nuances, tax is one of the most challenging financial topics to tackle.
 But, if you take the time to optimize your strategy, it can really pay off.
 The easiest way to do that is by partnering with our experts.
 They’ll look at your specific situation and help you create a personalized strategy that maximizes the money you keep for your plans.